diogommartins/simple_json_logger/README.md

 ## Compatibility

 It is granted to work and tested on python >=3.3.
-Currently supports python 2.7, but compatibility may break at any moment.

 ## Depencencies